zeek/zeek/scripts/base/frameworks/netcontrol/types.zeek.rst

    Type defining the target of a rule.

-   Rules can either be applied to the forward path, affecting all network traffic, or on the monitor path, only affecting the traffic that is sent to Bro.
-The second is mostly used for shunting, which allows Bro to tell the networking hardware that it wants to no longer see traffic that it identified as benign.
+   Rules can either be applied to the forward path, affecting all network traffic, or on the monitor path, only affecting the traffic that is sent to Zeek.
+The second is mostly used for shunting, which allows Zeek to tell the networking hardware that it wants to no longer see traffic that it identified as benign.